New Mexico Lobos men's basketball: Paul Weir (2017–2021)

 On April 11, 2017, Paul Weir was named head coach of the Lobos.
 Before the 2017-2018 season started, 10 of the 15 players from the previous season either transferred, left the team, or graduated.
 In his first season, Weir posted a 19-15 record and finished in 3rd place in the Mountain West.
 They lost in the 2018 Mountain West Championship to San Diego State 82-75.

 In the 2018-2019 season, Weir was reliant on four transfers from both Division 1 programs or junior college transfers, as well as returning senior Anthony Mathis.
 UNM finished the season 14-18 and in 7th place in the Mountain West.
 The highlight of the season was a 85-58 win over No. 6 Nevada in The Pit.
 UNM lost in the Mountain West Championship quarterfinals to Utah State.

 The 2019-2020 started promising for the Lobos.
 With the help of transfers JaQuan Lyle, J.J.
 Caldwell, Carlton Bragg Jr., and Vance Jackson, UNM exploded to a 15-3 start.
 This was short lived, however, and the Lobos went 3-11 to finish out the season.
 There were a multitude of reasons for this.
 Carlton Bragg Jr. was accused of sexual assault and later arrested for a DWI in January 2020.
 He was dismissed from the team.
 J.J.
 Caldwell was also kicked off the team in January because of a domestic violence accusation.
-Also in January, JaQuan Lyle hosted a party at an Airbnb where two people were shot, one of which was a UNM female athlete.It was also later revealed that UNM basketball players were also at the party after a 22 point loss to Nevada, after they had taken a charter flight that night.
+Also in January, JaQuan Lyle hosted a party at an Airbnb where two people were shot, one of which was a UNM female athlete.
+It was also later revealed that UNM basketball players were also at the party after a 22 point loss to Nevada, after they had taken a charter flight that night.
 Lyle had not traveled to Nevada because of a knee injury.
 UNM would lose in the quarterfinals to Utah State in the Mountain West Championship.

-The 2020-2021 season was completely played out of New Mexico.
-UNM played their "home" games at various venues outside of New Mexico due to the restrictions against sports competitions from COVID-19 in New Mexico.
+The Lobos' 2020-2021 season was played outside of New Mexico.
+UNM played their "home" games at various venues outside of New Mexico due to statewide restrictions against sports competitions due to COVID-19.
 They finished the season with an 6-16 record.

 UNM released a statement on February 26, 2021, they will part ways with Weir at the end of the 2020–21 season.